wp-plugins/orbisius-child-theme-creator/readme.txt

 * Since (v1.1.3) Send selected theme and parent theme (if any) to yourself or a colleague.
 * Since (v1.1.3) Implemented theme files to be listed recursively (i.e. all files from the selected theme)
 * Since (v1.1.9) Both editors have the same buttons (in older versions only the left editor had all of the buttons).

- = Important Reasons to Create Child Themes =
+* Since (v1.2.2) Can create a blank functions.php file (Thanks Tobias Kaupat for the suggestion) = Important Reasons to Create Child Themes =
 * Keep your changes when the parent theme is updated.
 * Reduce duplicated code i.e. you need to copy and customize only the files that need to be customized